-The Online Graduate Certificate in Applied Bioinformatics is offered by the Center for Bioinformatics & Computational Biology (CBCB) at the University of Delaware (UD) as a graduate level program ideally suited for working professionals who wish to gain knowledge and practical experience in bioinformatics.
+The Online Graduate Certificate in Applied Bioinformatics (ABNF-CERT) is offered as a graduate level program ideally suited for working professionals who wish to gain knowledge and practical experience in bioinformatics.
 Building on the core curriculum of UD’s MS, PSM and PhD bioinformatics degree programs, the Online Graduate Certificate will allow students to gain core competency in bioinformatics for real-world applications from genomic medicine to agriculture.
 No previous programming or database experience is required but a familiarity with molecular biology concepts is recommended.

 - Earn credential from a highly reputable bioinformatics program to advance your career

 - Earn graduate level college credits that can be applied towards a Master’s or PhD degree program

 - Gain core competency for rapidly growing bioinformatics job opportunities in fields from genomics, pharmaceuticals and health care to big data analytics

 - Gain knowledge and experience in bioinformatics and systems biology methods and tools and practical programming and database skills for real-world applications

 - Learn cutting-edge state-of-the-art course contents from nationally and internationally renowned researchers and practitioners in the field

 - Learn in an interactive, experiential and multidisciplinary team environment that couples lecture-based instructions with hands-on exercises and term projects

 The course course curriculum consists of four graduate level courses that can be taken in any order.
 Each course will be offered annually during either Fall or Spring semester.
 Two courses will be offered each semester so that the Certificate program can be completed in as little as one year.